OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 Step 1: Fit the null model.
-Setting third argument `plinkfile` to `nothing` instructs `ordinalgwas` function to fit the null model only.
+Setting third argument `geneticfile` to `nothing` instructs `ordinalgwas` function to fit the null model only.

 ```julia